semantic-flow/sflo/documentation/principle.transposability.md

 ## Overview

 Transposability is the ability to:

-- move a mesh to a different serving locations without breaking its internal structure.
+1. move a [[concept.mesh]] to a different serving locations without breaking its internal structure; i.e., A transposable mesh works correctly regardless of which namespace contains it.
--
+2. move a [[concept.mesh.sub]] to a different part of the mesh

-A transposable mesh works correctly regardless of which namespace contains it.
+If you use

 ## Key Principles